 About

 I am a Chicago-based fiber and mixed-media artist exploring the relationship between time, memory, family, and faith.
 Through repurposed denim, hand-dyed fabrics, folded paper, and handmade materials, I transform ordinary textures into layered narratives that hold personal history and quiet resilience.
+This blog is a space for documenting and sharing the sources of inspiration for my creative practice—including art (work-in-progress), travel, books, and reflections on life.
+All of this content reflects my ongoing journey in deeply exploring the themes of time, memory, and faith.

 My ongoing bodies of work include the Harmony Series I–VI, Dream Series, Fragments of Memories, Birth of Hope, Wave, Over the Hill, Comfort Women Series, and Transformation (Hanbok Series).
 Each series invites viewers to slow down and trace the emotional textures carried within everyday materials.